Kalaiz/ANU-GPA/README.md

    + Feature to activate and deactivate scale effect animation
    + UI Changes to permutation activity and  changes to the naming convention of files and Resources
    + Permutation test
    + Storage functionality UI,but failed to link it up due to time constraint & workloads.
-[Proof](https://gitlab.cecs.anu.edu.au/u6555407/assignapp2019s1/commit/1bc1c28b3b24e1f4bc9ca3b8ef15c3ddf1707ea3)
+[Proof;The adjacent commits can be loooked upon as well.](https://gitlab.cecs.anu.edu.au/u6555407/assignapp2019s1/commit/e47c4793dd80cba563410a92ff906df163b1908a)

 ## App Overview

 _Our user-friendly app is for the ANU students who can not only calculate his/her GPA but can obtain all possible permutations so to achieve a target GPA.
 The app's motive is_
 _to make student's life easier by calculating the GPA and can help him/her getting his/her desired GPA fulfilled.For privacy purposes, he or she can lock his/her app using password button._ <br>

 <img src="../Resources/AppGif.gif" alt="app gif" align="middle">